2014 Toronto mayoral election

-The 2014 Toronto mayoral election took place on October 27, 2014.
+A mayoral election was held on October 27, 2014.
 Incumbent Mayor Rob Ford initially ran for re-election, but dropped out after being diagnosed with a tumour - instead running for city council in Ward 2.
 Registration of candidates began on January 2, 2014, and ended September 12, 2014, at 2 pm.

 The election was won by former Progressive Conservative Party of Ontario leader and 2003 mayoral runner-up John Tory, who defeated Ford's brother, city councillor Doug Ford, and former Trinity—Spadina MP Olivia Chow.
 More than 980,000 Torontonians cast ballots in this election – a record turnout of around 55 percent.

 Results

 Official results from the City of Toronto as of October 28, 2014.